darrenjrobinson/powershell_module_identitynow/README.md

 * List Account Activities
 * Get Account Activity
 * Reset an IdentityNow Source
-* .... and if they don't fit Invoke-IdentityNowRequest to make any other API call (examples for Get Source Schema, Get IdentityNow Identity Profiles, Get IdentityNow Identity Attributes)
+* .... and if they don't fit <b>Invoke-IdentityNowRequest</b> to make any other API call (examples for Get Source Schema, Get IdentityNow Identity Profiles, Get IdentityNow Identity Attributes)

 ## Installation ##

 ### v1.0.6 and later ##
-No dependencies. v1.0.6 and later is compatable with PowerShell Desktop 5+ and PowerShell Core 6+
+No dependencies. v1.0.6 and later is compatable with PowerShell Desktop 5+ and PowerShell Core 6+ / PowerShell 7

 ### v1.0.5 and earlier ##
 The dependencies are PowerShell version 5 and the PowerShell Community eXtension.
 If for some reason (like you're on an airgapped network), you can get [PSCx it from here](https://github.com/Pscx/Pscx)